Saskatoon wheelchair theft ‘feels like a broken heart’: 8-year-old athlete - Saskatoon | Globalnews.ca

 “Well, it doesn’t feel good to me.
 It feels like a broken heart,” Olivia said.

-Olivia has Charcot-Marie-Tooth disease, which is a degenerative condition, requiring her to wear ankle braces to keep the girl from falling and hurting herself.
+Olivia has Charcot-Marie-Tooth disease, which is a degenerative condition, requiring her to wear ankle braces to keep from falling and hurting herself.

 Olivia’s parents enrolled her in the SWSA’s program to help her develop some athletic skill in a wheelchair before her ability declines.